 The main principle of a vegetarian keto diet is to limit carbohydrate consumption and eat plenty of fats.
 By restricting the amount of carbs available to your body, it’ll switch over to using other fuel sources.
 This means it’ll burn existing stores of glycogen and fat, which will help you to lose weight.

-Here are some of the key principles for vegetarians to follow when adopting the keto diet:
+Here are some of the key principles of ketogenic diet for vegetarians:

 - Aim to consume 80% fat, 15-20% protein and <5% carbohydrates